 - Click anywhere on the back cover page and choose menu option Edit > Paste in Place, to paste a new copy to the same relative page position.

 - Go to the Shape Inspector, click the Size & Location tab, and increase the x position by exactly one page width.
 That's it - all done.

-With either method if the photo extends to any of the page edges you may want to add bleed margins and cut marks.
-This can be done manually in the present version of iStudio Publisher, and the next update (due for release in the next few weeks) will include an option to add bleed margins and cut marks automatically.
+With either method if the photo extends to any of the page edges you may want to add bleed margins and crop marks.
+This can be done manually in the present version of iStudio Publisher, and the next update (due for release in the next few weeks) will include an option to add bleed margins and crop marks automatically.